RockENZO/Secure-chat-app/testing_methods.md

 **Expected outcome:**\
     - All messages must be encrypted using RSA for private keys and AES for session keys.\
     - If decryption fails, show: "Message could not be decrypted.
 Please try again."
+## File Uploads
 **Test Case:**\
+    - Users upload files via the chat interface.\
 **Expected outcome:**\
+    - Files are uploaded successfully and "saved on the server" {not sure on this part}
+    - Users recive confermation message as to wheather they are willing to acppect the file from       a user or not.\
+    - if the file size exceeeds the limit it will prooced to cancel the file upload.\
+## Downloading Files
+**Test Case:**\
+    - Users download files shared in the chat.
+**Expected outcome:**\
+    - Files are downloaded securely without corruption.
+    - Reciver recives a conferation message once a file is accepted
+##  Encryption and Certificate Management
+**Test Case:**\
+    - Ensure certificates are validated upon connection.
+**Expected outcome:**\
+    - Connections should be established only if certificates are trusted.
+## RSA Key Pair Generation and Storage
+**Test Case:**\
+    - Verify that RSA key pairs are correctly generated and stored.
+**Expected outcome:**\
+    - Keys should be stored securely in the user's system.
+    - The application must retrieve and use the correct keys for encryption and decryption.

+## Server-to-Server Communication
+like not 100% sure what teh test case adn expected out should would love so help with this part **Test Case:**\
+**Expected outcome:**\

+## Encrypted Server Messages
+**Test Case:**\
+    - Verify that server messages are encrypted before transmission.
+**Expected outcome:**\
+All server-to-server messages must follow the encryption protocol using AES.

+## Handling Disconnected Clients
+**Test Case:**\

+**Expected outcome:**\

+## Summary
+The testing plan for the secure chat application ensures robust functionality, security, and performance.
+Key areas include user authentication, messaging, file handling, encryption, and server communication.
+Through this comprehensive error handling and edge case testing, the platform maintains stability across various usage scenarios.
+This robust approach ensures reliable performance and seamless user experience while using our chat app.